KeChen97/KeChen97.github.io/README.md

 # KeChen97.github.io
-project name: Ke Chen's personal website
+Project name: Ke Chen's personal website

 Project objective:
 - This project is for **professional use** when looking for software engineer related internship/ full-time job.